kotarak/vimpire/README.markdown

 # Requirements

 The plugin is ready to be used as a package.
+Regarding package managers you'll have to figure things out yourself.

 It uses channels, so you'll need a Vim 8 or later.

 On the Clojure side, you have to provide a socket repl.
-That means either Clojure 1.8 or you'll have to backport the functionality, yourself.
+That means either Clojure 1.8 or you'll have to backport the functionality yourself.

 # Here be Dragons